Different Stages of a Civil Suit : An Overview

 • The court can grant temporary injunction and in case of disobedience commit him to the civil prison and order attachment of his property

-• It can appoint a receiver of the property and enforce his duties by attachment and selling of the property, and
+• It can appoint a receiver of the property and enforce his duties by attachment and sale of the property, and,

 • It can make such other just and convenient interlocutory orders